op2gs2/Assignment_bouncycastle/Introduction of bouncycastle and JAVA provider framework(EN).md

 JCA provides a basic structure for cryptographic processing, Include in java.security.
 JCE provides implement of cryptography like encryption and decryption, Include in javax.crypo.
 So some of the crypto-algorithms regulated by the US government deployed by part of JCE.
-Thanks to PGP, US regulation is mitigated from yesterday, JCE is included in JDK 1.4 Version.
+Thanks to PGP, US regulation is mitigated from yesterday, JCE is included in JDK 1.4 Version or above.
 JCA is part of the provider layer, It connects application and crypto-provider.

 ### Provider hierarchy